-To inspire the audience, I had showcased the works of my learners around the 3 case studies:
+To inspire the audience, I showcased the works of my learners around the 3 case studies:

 1) Relive the moments–The slideshow featured the highlights of a holiday trip, capturing memories of precious moments.

-3) Celebrate life–To celebrate 80th birthday featuring the love of music as an integral part of the family, work and play.
+3) Celebrate life–To celebrate your 80th birthday by featuring the love of music as an integral part of the family, work and play.

 Reaching beyond self to someone